btbytes/btbytes/README.md

 ## Recent Projects

 - Aug 2024.
 [Tohray](https://github.com/btbytes/tohray), A microblogging application in Nim
 - Apr 2024.
 [Pandaku](https://github.com/btbytes/pandaku), a [fly.io](https://fly.io) deployment of [pandoc](https://pandoc.org) API.
-Has Docker, Fly configs, and example code on how to use the API.
+Has Docker, Fly configs, and example code on how to use the API

 ## Recent Hacks

 - Aug 2024.
-I used Claude to write a MacOS Automator script to convert `.png/.jpg` etc to a smaller sized, web optimized `.webp` format.
+I used Claude 3.5 Sonnet to write a MacOS Automator script to convert `.png/.jpg` etc to a smaller sized, web optimized `.webp` format.
 I'm really thrilled that I was able to go from having to use command line, (and context switching) to something I can do in the Finder.
 In this case, Claude was acting [as my tutor](https://www.btbytes.com/posts/use-of-llms-for-programming.html), and I learnt something new.
 You can [see my thread on X](https://x.com/btbytes/status/1821729486913626476) on how it all went down; and the resulting MacOS workflow [is here on github](https://github.com/btbytes/Convert-To-WebP-Workflow).